Two dead following overnight storms in Bossier Parish

-BOSSIER PARISH, La.
-(KTAL/KMSS) – Two people dead following the overnight severe storms in Bossier Parish.
+BOSSIER PARISH, Louisiana (KTAL/KMSS) – Two people are dead following the overnight severe storms in Bossier Parish.

 The Bossier Parish Sheriff’s Office says an elderly couple was found deceased early Saturday morning by South Bossier Fire firefighters near their demolished trailer home on the north side of the 400 block of Davis Road, just west of Highway 157.